Accredited Veterinary Nurses VNCA Conference

-During the month of April Lake Road Vet Clinic is offering free Preventative Health Checks for your Exotic Pets and Pocket Pets.
+During the month of April Lake Road Vet Hospital is offering free Preventative Health Checks for your Exotic Pets and Pocket Pets.

 Health checks include checking their teeth for breaks and decay, checking their ears for signs of infection, checking their vital signs for any sign that things are not right and generally checking your pet over to for any outward signs of illness.

-Lake Road Vet Clinic encourages Preventative Care so vaccinations, and parasite prevention are important and desexing especially if pocket pets are kept in close quarters.
+Lake Road Vet Hospital encourages Preventative Care so vaccinations, and parasite prevention are important and desexing especially if pocket pets are kept in close quarters.